 What is acupuncture?

-It is one of the oldest forms of healing, it is part of a system of healing which originated in China thousands of years ago. initially it was practiced by monks and warriors, then it found its way into imperial courts to become the medicine of emperors.
-The very fact that it is still being practiced in the 21st century is a testament to its strengths as a system .
-In China today, it is commonplace in hospitals for both western and eastern medicine to be offered to patients.
-As a complementary medicine it is growing in the Western medical system.
+Acupuncture is one of the oldest forms of healing, it is part of a system of healing which originated in China thousands of years ago.
+Initially acupuncture was practiced by monks and warriors, then it found its way into imperial courts to become the medicine of emperors.
+The very fact that acupuncture is still being practiced in the 21st century is a testament to its strengths as a system .
+In China today, patients are offered both western medicine alongside acupuncture and herbal medicine .
+As a complementary medicine acupuncture it is growing in the Western medical system.
 There is currently a growing evidence based research system on the efficacy of acupuncture.
 In some clinical trials acupuncture has outperformed conventional medicine.
 In other trials research shows how acupuncture has worked successfully alongside western medicine.

 Why choose acupuncture?

-While remaining mindful of scientific advances, the objective of Chinese Medicine is to treat the body as a dynamic whole.
-And not just from the physical perspective.
+The structure of acupuncture is to treat the body as a dynamic whole, not just from the physical perspective.
 To restore life energy to body mind and spirit.
 Bringing everything back to harmony.
 An acupuncture practitioner is equally trained to treat the emotional aspect of the person using the models set out in the Chinese texts.
 Deeply entrenched in the heart of Chinese Medicine there is a system, a map of the psyche, similar to that of the Chakra System, know as The Five Spirits.
 This knowledge facilitates the practitioner to go beyond the physical problem and its symptoms.
-Giving the practitioner extra insight into how and why the natural order of the body’s system has broken down.
+Giving the acupuncture practitioner extra insight into how and why the natural order of the body’s system has broken down.
 Only then, weighing up the physical, mental and the spiritual, can the practitioner understand the nature of the imbalance and apply the appropriate acupuncture treatment.
 This complex system of healing takes many years for a practitioner to learn.
 It then takes many more years in practice to gain experience and wisdom.
-It is now widely recognized that acupuncture complements and works well alongside modern medicine.

 WHAT DOES ACUPUNCTURE TREAT?